Massive quantum systems as interfaces of quantum mechanics and gravity: Theoretical frameworks for modeling massive quantum systems in the laboratory

 When $|\alpha| \gg \langle\delta\hat a \rangle$, the cubic term $- \hbar g_0 \delta \hat a^\dag \delta \hat a$ can be removed because it is smaller by a factor of $|\alpha|$ than the other terms.
 The remaining linear Hamiltonian is

 This Hamiltonian is a common starting point for a number of investigations and accurately describes a range of experiments (see references in~\cite{aspelmeyer2014cavity}).
-For example, by selecting a specific form of the coherence drive $\alpha(t)$, it is possible to either obtain a a beam-splitter interaction $\hat a^\dagger \hat b+\mathrm{h.c.}$ (red sideband) or a two-mode squeezing term $\hat a^\dagger \hat b^\dagger+\mathrm{h.c.}$ (blue sideband) that are made resonant.
-The red-sideband interaction is necessary for e.g.~side-band cooling~\cite{liu2013review}.
-Another way to couple an optical and mechanical mode is through a dissipative coupling, where the displacement of the mechanical resonator directly modulates the decay rate of the cavity~\cite{elste2009quantum}.
+For example, within the resolved sideband regime where $\omega_m \gg \kappa$, it is possible to engineer either a beam-splitter interaction $\hat a^\dagger \hat b+\mathrm{h.c.}$ or a two-mode squeezing term $\hat a^\dagger \hat b^\dagger+\mathrm{h.c.}$ by optically pumping on either the red ($\omega_c - \omega_m$) or blue ($\omega_c + \omega_m$) sideband.
+The red-sideband interaction is necessary for implementing e.g.~side-band cooling~\cite{liu2013review}.
+Another way to couple an optical and mechanical mode is through a dissipative coupling rather than a dispersive one, where the displacement of the mechanical resonator directly modulates the decay rate of the cavity~\cite{elste2009quantum}.